openhab/openhab-addons/bundles/org.openhab.binding.networkupstools/README.md

 ### Dynamic Channels

-Because there is a lot of variation in ups features the binding supports dynamically adding channels for features not supported out-of-the-box.
+Because there is a lot of variation in UPS features, the binding supports dynamically adding channels for features, not supported out-of-the-box.
 To get data from another NUT variable the channel needs to configured.
 Channels can be created with as type: `Number`, `Number:<Quantity>`, `String` or `Switch`.